 Gina DePalma’s Very Good for You Muffins – These have tons of fiber and whole grains, and they taste good with any berry of your choice.
 A fast backup for manic mornings.

-Sweet Potato Muffins—These are both delicious and filled with good-for-you ingredients such as whole wheat, walnuts, and sweet potatoes, all of which provide cancer-fighting nutrients.
+Sweet Potato Muffins – These are both delicious and filled with good-for-you ingredients such as whole-wheat flour, walnuts, and sweet potatoes, all of which provide cancer-fighting nutrients.

 More A.M.
 Ammo

-Homemade Granola – All sorts of granola are great on protein-potent Greek yogurt.
-But you can also add more nuts and dried fruit to a store-bought reduced-sugar granola to make it more like a breakfast trail mix for a straight-out-of-the-bag fast morning feed.
+Homemade Granola – All sorts of granola are great on protein-packed Greek yogurt.
+Instead of making granola at home, you can also add more nuts and dried fruit to a store-bought reduced-sugar granola to make it more like a breakfast trail mix for a straight-out-of-the-bag fast morning feed.

 Start the Stopwatch

-Boiled, Poached or Scrambled Eggs – According to a study published by the National Institutes of Health (NIH), adult participants who ate eggs in the morning felt more satiated and consumed fewer calories throughout the day than participants who ate a calorie equivalent bagel breakfast.
+Boiled, Poached or Scrambled Eggs – According to a study published by the National Institutes of Health (NIH), adult participants who ate eggs in the morning felt more satiated and consumed fewer calories throughout the day than participants who ate a bagel breakfast with the same amount of calories.
 Another NIH study found this to be true for preadolescent children as well.

-Quinoa Breakfast Porridge– Quinoa for breakfast?
+Quinoa Breakfast Porridge – Quinoa for breakfast?
 It might sound odd, but with some classic oatmeal add-ins, quinoa is great in the morning.
-It nutritionally trumps oatmeal in more ways than one and is the only grain that provide complete protein.
+It nutritionally trumps oatmeal in more ways than one and is the only grain that provides complete protein.